Mystic-Stars/Mystic-stars/README.md

 🙋‍♂️ Hello there!
 I'm a student from China, currently studying in the vibrant city of Chengdu📚.

-I have a deep passion for programming💻 and I'm proficient in languages like Python.
+I have a deep passion for programming💻, and I'm proficient in languages like Python.
 Web development is another area that fascinates me.

 Feel free to click [here](https://www.mysticstars.cn) to visit my blog🌐, where I share more about my personal stories and dive into various technical topics.
-When I'm not coding, you can often find me immersed in the world of Minecraft🎮.
+When I'm not coding, you can often find me immersed in Minecraft🎮.
 My in-game name is **Mystic_Stars**, and I enjoy survival mode, mini-games, and PVP.

-As an anime enthusiast🌸, I also love to document the shows I've watched and enjoyed on my blog📺.
-If you want to learn more about me, visit my [homepage website](https://me.mysticstars.cn).
+As an anime enthusiast🌸, I also love documenting the shows I've watched and enjoyed on my blog📺.
+If you would like to learn more about me, visit my [homepage website](https://me.mysticstars.cn).

 ## 💬 Contact